jhawthorn/execjs-fastnode/README.md

 ## Is this production ready?

-No.

-(but I hope it will be soon)
+Probably not, but I hope it will be soon.

 It is not yet threadsafe and no effort is made to handle catastrophic errors (Node.js crashing, running out of memory, being killed).

-It might be fine for development.
+It's probably fine for development.

 ## Installation